 It wasn’t until the early 20th century that we started to see cards as we now know them – with a fold down the middle and an envelope.
 The Hall Brothers (now known as Hallmark) created the folded card based on frustrations with the choices available at the time.

 They discovered that people didn’t have enough room to write everything they wanted to say on a postcard-type message.
 The new “book” format – which remains the standard – was handy if you didn’t want to write an entire letter.
-They also introduced cards shelves that we know today as opposed to cards being kept in draws.
+They also introduced the card shelves that we know today, as opposed to cards being kept in draws.

 The use of paper and card